 Luo, L., et al. (2019).
+"Efficacy and safety of edaravone in treatment of amyotrophic lateral sclerosis - a systematic review and meta-analysis."

-"Efficacy and safety of edaravone in treatment of amyotrophic lateral sclerosis - a systematic review and meta-analysis."29 supported, or possible ALS or a Japanese ALS severity classification of one to three.
+Investigators conducted a meta-analysis to assess the efficacy and safety of intravenous edaravone in people with amyotrophic lateral sclerosis (ALS).
+A systematic literature review was conducted to identify studies that were double-blind, placebo-controlled randomized controlled trials enrolling patients between the ages of 20 and 75 with a diagnosis of definite, probable, probable laboratorysupported, or possible ALS or a Japanese ALS severity classification of one to three.
 Inclusion criteria also included patients with a forced vital capacity of at least 60% and a change between -1 and -4 on the ALSFRS-R score identified three double-blind, placebo-controlled randomized controlled trials.
 Three randomized trials met the criteria and were included.